Go on a stroll around the neighbourhood and get artsy with the little ones!

-Although March is officially Arts Month, Hong Kong’s bustling creative scene is evident every single month of the year.
+Although March is officially Art Month, Hong Kong’s bustling creative scene is evident every single month of the year.
 We don’t just mean in the many galleries that exist, we’re talking specifically about Hong Kong’s street art scene.
 Each spring, the non-profit organisation HKWalls selects one district in the city and chooses to adorn it with a bunch of amazing murals.
 It usually chooses a relatively small area to cover, so you won’t have to walk miles (with kids or a stroller in tow) to see all of the graffiti.
 We’ve rounded up this guide to some of the most striking street art on display, to direct you to some of our favourites.
-And to help with the planning process, we’ve also factored in some ideas for rest stops too!

 Wong Chuk Hang